Days of Smoke and Boxes

 And speaking of writing, I’ve been throwing away my old journals, one by one, after quick perusals, occasionally tearing out interesting or significant passages.
 I don’t know why I saved all these pages.
 No one cares, not even me.
 Sometimes old sorrows are awakened, surprisingly raw and viscerally painful.
 But I remember these anyway.
 I don’t need to see it written out.

-One day, she said, “Mommy, you know what you are?
-You’re the rock I hold onto when I feel afraid.”
-She really did say that, and I wrote it down, and when you think about it, that’s all I need to keep.
+Yes, she really did say that, and I wrote it down, and when you think about it, that’s all I need to keep.
 The Mommy journals went into the dumpster.
 I won’t forget what matters.

-But I did keep a few random passages, such as these words from a day when the middle school kids and I watched an old Marx Brothers movie during the “cultural literacy” afternoon elective:
+Then there was the era of teaching.
+I unearthed and enjoyed many vignettes from those days, and felt the fullness of having been fed.
+I threw those journals away too, after copying out a few random passages, such as these words from a day when the middle school kids and I watched an old Marx Brothers movie during our Cultural Literacy afternoon elective:

-Harpo strums his gilded harp, enchanting us across the chasm of six decades.
+Harpo strums his gilded harp, enchanting us across the chasm of six decades,

-Our pencils scratch the pages of our journals, sometimes stumbling with nothing to say.
+our pencils scratch the pages of our journals,

-Not like Groucho, who always had a line
+not like Groucho, who always had a line,

-Or Harpo’s silent eloquence
+or Harpo’s silent eloquence,

-But aren’t we lucky to be here, sitting on used furniture in a roomful of friends,
+sitting on used furniture in a roomful of friends,

-Including the dead ones who still make us laugh.
+including the dead ones who still make us laugh?

-Sometimes we time traveled.
 And sometimes we write to live twice.

 There is the possibility of finding what you have to be enough, of staying here and tending to things, frugal with everything but love, traveling far and wide through the hearts of those whose lives you touched, who will sail through time like a thousand little boats carrying lanterns, sometimes leaving laughter in their wake.